"When the student is ready, the teacher appears."

 Signs of the Extremist shadow:

-- You mistake rebellion for independence.
+- We mistake rebellion for independence.

-- You've confused arrogance with autonomy.
+- We confuse arrogance with autonomy.

 Passive Shadow: The Blind Follower